 You can remember to use colour with primarily British audiences by noticing the U that colour has in common with United Kingdom.
 Since there is no U in the word America, you will know not to use colour when writing for American audiences.

 Is it color or colour?
-Color and colour are alternate spellings of the same word.
+Color and colour are alternative spellings of the same word.
 As a noun, the word refers to the various shades of visible light reflected back to the eye from a surface.
 As a verb, it refers to the action of imparting color to an object.

 - Color is the preferred spelling in American English.